 Figures and tables

+The number of tables is limited to 5, the number of figures is limited to 10.
 Please submit reproducible picture files for all images in TIFF format (300 dpi, 85 mm width) and as JPEG (reduced file size).
 All images have to be cited in the text.
 Each image should include a German and English legend.
 Tables should be designed in Word format (Helvetica font) and also need to have a legend.
 Images, tables and legends should be submitted separately from the text.
-Name, titles, position, addresses, telephone and fax numbers, as well as email addresses, if applicable, of the first or corresponding author should appear at the end of the manuscript.

 Conflict of interest statement

 If medicines and/or products of medical technology are named, described or their effects evaluated in the manuscript, the authors have to externalize, resp. to exclude, a possible conflict of interest.
 For further information, please contact www.icmje.org.

 If the underlying study is an experimental one and uses animals, both the authorising government agency and the registration number should be stated at the end of the manuscript.